aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 radiation affects the treatment of the resulting intensities.
 The default is `fpol.r = 0`, unpolarized light.
-For synchrotron radiation, use `fpol.r = 0.95`. `npts.i` is the number of points in the generated spectrum (deafult: 10001).
+For synchrotron radiation, use `fpol.r = 0.95`. `npts.i` is the number of points in the generated spectrum (default: 10001).
 Gaussian broadening is used on the observed peaks, with width parameter `sigma.r` (default: 0.05 degrees).

 By default, two files are generated: `<root>_xrd.dat`, containing the